samlyt/samlyt/README.md

 - 👋 Hi, I’m @samlyt
 - 👀 I’m interested in coding (websites, web app, designs etc.)
-- 🌱 I’m currently learning React and some javascript (HTML and CSS)
-- 💞️ I’m looking to collaborate on: nothing much at the moment.
-Just wanna have fun and learn coding/programming.
 - 📫 How to reach me: email - samleeyt2003@gmail.com

 <!---